What is the HITB CommSec Village

 We are part of the broader software engineering organization at Google, and work closely with other engineers to help them produce more secure code.
 We perform security reviews for thousands of product launches every year.
 In addition, the ISE Red Team handles a large volume of Third Party Vendor and Acquisition reviews annually.
 We also work on diverse software engineering projects, from creating robust sandboxes for untrusted code, Web application scanning and testing tools, through fuzzers, or tools for detecting attacks.

 CloudSek is an artificial intelligence technology-based threat intelligence enterprise, which focuses on customized, intelligent threat monitors.

 Peerlyst is the place where information security pros go to share knowledge and build their professional reputations.
 With an audience of more than half a million, Peerlyst is the preeminent platform for spreading InfoSec news, asking a question, finding an expert, or offering product insight.

 null – the open security community is a registered non-profit society in India.
-The objective of null is to spread security awareness, knowledge and assist government and private organizations with cyber security issues.
-We are an active community of information security professionals in Asia consisting of Ten chapters throughout India – Delhi, Chandigarh, Kolkata, Mumbai, Bangalore, Hyderabad, Pune, Chennai, Dharamsala and Bhopal and Three abroad – Amsterdam, Dubai and Singapore where we organize free monthly meets and workshops to share technical knowledge on security.
+The objective of null is to spread security awareness, knowledge and assist government, private organizations with cyber security issues.
+We are an active community of information security professionals in Asia consisting of 11 chapters throughout India – Delhi, Chandigarh, Kolkata, Mumbai, Bangalore, Hyderabad, Pune, Chennai, Dharamsala, Ahmedabad and Bhopal and Three abroad – Amsterdam, Dubai and Singapore where we organize free monthly meets and workshops to share technical knowledge on security.

 null community is open, professional, inclusive, responsible and most importantly completely vounteer driven.
 We also run the most sought after security jobs portal – null Jobs (https://jobs.null.co.in), which is a free service for both job seekers and recruiters.
 We are a fun community to hangout with, come visit us to: